Think of your natural tooth in two parts:

 The Artificial Teeth

 In the case of single tooth replacement, a crown would be placed on top of the implant after the implant has completely healed in the mouth.
-The fee for an implant-supported crown varies from $1800 to $2500.
 In cases where multiple teeth are being replaced, the design may involve a bridge supported on implants, a denture fixed to implants or a removable denture retained by a few implants.
 The fee for such designs will be discussed on an individual basis as much depends on the number of teeth to be replaced and the type of materials used.

 June 4, 2018